Davenport Neck: Estates

-With the advent of the steamboat, and the resorts and inns that sprung up along the shore as a result, New Rochelle became an enormously popular waterfront destination by the mid-1800s.
+With the advent of the steamboat, and the resorts and inns that sprung up along the shore as a result, New Rochelle became an enormously popular waterfront destination by the middle of the 19th century.
 Davenport Neck was a choice location for the summer homes and estates of wealthy vacationers who liked the town so much they often stayed for good.
 The Iselin banking family built a number of estates with Long Island Sound views.
 The patriarch Adrian Iselin built the first of these homes, Souci, in 1858.
 This palatial 16 bedroom home sat on 50 acres of magnificent gardens and was later inherited by his daughter Georgina, and adjoining property was acquired for the summer homes of her brothers.
 All seven children of Adrian Senior and his wife Elenor eventually made their homes along the waterfront of Davenport Neck and nearby Premium Point.
 William Iselin's estate eventually became the Davenport Country Club.
 "Tocoran", the home of Emilie Iselin and her husband John G. Beresford, was next door and became the Riviera shore club which folded in 1980 and has since become the gated community of Malysana Lane homes.
 "The Paddocks", home of Elenor Iselin and her husband Col. Delancey Kane, became the Colony Club and was torn down to become the current Surf Club.
 Columbus Iselin's Davenport Neck home, "Maison Bleu", burned down in 1954.

 The Iselin's left some property for neighbors, including "Nutwood", located next to the Souci estate, and owned by Clarkson Potter, four time representative to the United States Congress.
 Between Torcoran and The Paddocks was the Davenport Thorne estate, an 18-acre property which is now the City owned Davenport Park.
 When Lydia Davenport Thorne bequeathed a parcel of her family owned property to the city of New Rochelle in 1929 she stipulated that it be used for passive recreation only so as to preserve the tranquil aura of the Neck.
 In the decades following, most of the neighboring mansions and acres were sold off for residential developments, country clubs and marinas.